sheltonial/conways-game-of-life/readme.md

 ## Conway's Game of Life

-Run and visualise GoL in your terminal.
+Visualise GoL in the terminal.

 ### Setup
 ```